Looking for how nonverbal communication impacts sales? Your body language sends wordless cues long before you try to close a sale.

 Nodding is another sign of being engaged.
 It shows active listening and agreeing with someone.

 Hold your arms open and loose to show a welcoming attitude.
 Arms folded over your chest indicate you are unsympathetic, authoritative, and at some level, you are closing yourself off from the other person.

 When you present merchandise standing by your shopper’s side, it is non-threatening.
 This allows you to do a sideways lean, which is friendly and shows a good rapport.

 An old-school tip says to mirror your customer’s body posture.

 For example, if they use their hands a lot, you mirror that.
 If their arms are open, so are yours.

 I’ve found some truth in this, but if the shopper suddenly has crossed arms and legs, you don’t want to mirror that.
 Their body is telling you they are closed off.
 You don’t want yours to say the same thing!

-Yes it takes practice, but once you’re aware of your own body communication, you want to be a student of your customer’s body communication too.
+Yes, it takes practice, but once you’re aware of your own body language, you can take steps to improve it.

 Don't forget to pay attention to your customer’s body communication too, and that into consideration when you're working with them.